 Federico Almarez is a fulltime English Instructor at Doña Ana Community College.
 He is a poet, a song writer, musician, and an archaeological consultant.
 He believes in the power of student voice.

-Thank you to Chris Acosta, Chris Adams, and Luisa Bannister, all founding board members of the LAB.
+Thank you to Chris Acosta, Chris Adams, Luisa Bannister, and Andrew Montoya (Ex Officio), all founding board members of the LAB.
 A special shout out to Kellin Acree, the founding Audio Engineer of the LAB's Radio Hour.

 Other youth who contributed in the LAB’s early years include Eunice Martinez Campos, Marina Vasconcellos, Alexis Armendáriz, Kobe Teal, Kathryn Grupp, Joie Hernandez, and Sebastian Santiago.

 Jesse Vick is the newest member of the LAB Board of Directors.
 He is an accomplished musician and graduate of Dona Ana Community College's Film and Digital Media Arts Department.
 He works for a local company as an Audio and Digital Film Editor.